-Even though I had No.1 ratings as a broadcast journalist in Salt Lake City with several years experience in management, I was laid off with several colleagues.
-So my focus was to get a job, not start a business.
+Surprisingly, even though I had No.1 ratings as a broadcast journalist in Salt Lake City with several years experience in management, I was laid off with several colleagues.
+So my immediate focus was to get a job, not start a business.

 In traveling to a convention of the National Association of Broadcasters, I unexpectedly ran into a former employer.
 Instead of offering me a job — he asked me to be a consultant to improve one of his radio station stations.

 Unable to find a job, three weeks later, I accepted.
+It was fun.
 The station’s revenue doubled in six months and I learned the fun of consulting.
 But I wasn’t sold on the idea.

-But I continued to job hunt.
-I jogged six miles every other morning in 10-degree weather and I networked over coffee.
+When the consulting project ended, I continued to job hunt.
+I jogged six miles every other morning in 10-degree weather and I networked with people over coffee.
 I called a former colleague whom I barely knew.
 She had been appointed by the governor to run a state agency.

-Even though I was a journalist, I developed a business acumen.
+Even though I had been in journalism and management, I developed a business acumen.
 Broadcasting was an unpredictable career for me as I was laid off numerous times, and repeatedly took jobs in sales and worked my way into management — even while looking to return to my broadcasting roots.

 So my only motive with her was merely to keep my mind sharp as I prepared for my next job.